HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Information

-libjpeg: This library is available as a package for most Linux distributions, and source code is available from https://www.ijg.org/.
+libjpeg: This library is available as a package for most Linux distributions, and the source code is available from https://www.ijg.org/.

 Restrictions: